benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

 # Webex Teams Bot Guide

-From the ground up create a fundamentals Webex Teams Bot that can GET and POST messages in a Webex room using Python.
+Objective of this guide is to build from the ground up a fundamentals Webex Teams Bot that can GET and POST messages in a Webex room using Python.
+With the basics you can then expand and add further features (Tell you a joke, whats the weather etc).
----

 ## Requirements

 * Postman